3) Who Wrote The Zohar?

 This does not mean that there were no great Kabbalists before him, but only that their works are not easily understood by contemporary students.
 Today’s popularity and high demand for Kabbalah testify to our generation’s readiness to absorb its universal message, and to comprehend the authentic texts that speak of the root of our lives and how to attain it.

 5) Where Do I Find Out More About The Zohar?

 The Zohar cannot be understood and felt directly, but requires preconception of spirituality, before one approaches the book.
 The greatest Kabbalist of our time-Rabbi Yehuda Ashlag (Baal HaSulam)-wrote introductions to The Zohar precisely to guide one’s approach to this profound book prior to studying it.

-The Bnei Baruch Kabbalah Education & Research Institute provides not only these introductions, but free lessons on them, as well as shorter articles describing concepts from The Zohar, and how to prepare for the encounter with these concepts.
+The Bnei Baruch Kabbalah Education & Research Institute provides not only these introductions, but an introductory course on them, as well as shorter articles describing concepts from The Zohar, and how to prepare for the encounter with these concepts.